 4.2.2.2.
 Visuospatial anticipation task.

-An adapted version of the ZBA task (Zeit- und Bewegungsantizipation “Time and Movement Anticipation,” Schuhfried Wiener Testsystem; System, 2013) was used to measure visual-spatial predictive associations.
+An adapted version of the ZBA task (Zeit- und Bewegungsantizipation “Time and Movement Anticipation,” Schuhfried Wiener Testsystem, 2013) was used to measure visual-spatial predictive associations.
 A car on the screen moved from left to right or right to left at three different speeds: low (3.342 cm/s), medium (5.160 cm/s), and fast (7.087 cm/s).
 The car then disappeared behind a mountain.
 The participants had to calculate according to the size of the mountain and the speed of the car when the car should reappear from the other side of the mountain, marked with a checkered flag.
 When they thought the car should reappear, participants were to press a key.
 The trial ended automatically at key press, and the following trial started.

 There were 8 trials for each speed and direction, therefore 48 experimental trials.
 There were four additional trials serving as practice.
 The speed in those trials was set at either 4 cm/s or 6 cm/s.
 The car would move in an opposite direction in each of the two trials for each speed.
 The task was administered in PsychoPy v3.2.